-- Working in conjunction with the University of Adelaide, the Headstart Program allows high achieving students to study a university subject as part of their Year 12 subject load. - An application process, run by the University of Adelaide, determines successful entry into the program (entry is not guaranteed) and a range of different subjects are available to match student interests and strengths. - Participating students will need to attend onsite lectures and tutorials at the University of Adelaide as timetabled by the university.
+- The Headstart Program allows high achieving students to study a university subject as part of their Year 12 subject load. - An application process determines successful entry into the program (entry is not guaranteed) and a range of different subjects are available to match student interests and strengths. - Participating students will need to attend onsite lectures and tutorials as timetabled by the university.
 This may require school lessons to be missed.
-A study line will be incorporated into the student's timetable to assist with time management however, students may need to arrange catch up times with their teachers or work independently to keep up to date with school-based subjects.
+A study line will be incorporated into the student's timetable to assist with time management however, students may need to arrange catch up times with their teachers or work independently to keep up to date with school-based subjects. - Due to the merger of The University of South Australia and University of Adelaide, details are being finalised about how Headstart will be structured at Adelaide University. - Once details are released, Kildare College staff will communicate this to all families.